ibpsa/project1-boptest/README.md

 7) Remove the test case Docker image by ``$ make remove-image TESTCASE=<testcase_dir_name>``.

 ## Test Case RESTful API
-- To interact with a deployed test case, use the API defined in the table below by sending RESTful requests to: ``http://127.0.0.1:5000/<request>``
+- To interact with a deployed test case, use the API defined in the table below by sending RESTful requests to: ``http://127.0.0.1:80/<request>``
+- In BOPTEST Service, all API endpoints require a ``testid`` parameter because the service is designed to manage multiple test cases simultaneously.
+In order to receive a ``testid``, a testcase must be submitted using the submit method of the Python client https://github.com/ibpsa/project1-boptest/blob/f7f11dce574dc1bc91bbbb33dd2a3726d6f10cdc/boptest_client/boptest_client.py#L32.
+In the near future test cases will be prepopulated, and the ``initialize`` and ``scenario`` APIs will return a ``testid`` when given the name of a test case to initialize.

 Example RESTful interaction: